 NOTE: This SIP INVITE can also be a SIP re-INVITE performed after the initial IMS audio session is setup.

+NOTE: The trigger for a DC subscribed UE to initiate or not initiate a DC request is to be determined during the normative phase, but could also be left to UE implementation

-2. IMS AS validates the Data Channel media description information and/or user subscription data to determine whether the DC Call request should be triggered to DCSF.
+2. IMS AS validates user subscription data to determine whether the DC Call request should be triggered to DCSF.

-If the DC call request needs to be sent to DCSF, the IMS AS selects a DCSF for this session based on local configuration or discovery and selection of a DCSF instance via NRF.
+If the IMS AS determined that DC call request needs to be sent to DCSF, the IMS AS selects a DCSF for this user based on local configuration or discovery and selection of a DCSF instance via NRF.

+If the IMS AS determined that DC call request need not be sent to DCSF, or DCSF decides that DC request is not allowed the IMS AS proceeds with normal IMS procedures to setup the IMS service without performing DC bootstrapping.

+NOTE: Based on local configuration the IMS-AS may make additional determination if the DC call request proceeds to perform bootstrapping.

-3. IMS AS notifies the DCSF the call event and request for DC control.
+3. IMS AS notifies the DCSF of the call event sending Nimsas_SessionEventControl_Notify (SessionEstablishmentRequestEvent, CallingID, CalledID, SessionCase, SessionID, MediaInfoList) Notify request to the DCSF .

-Editor's note: The exact nature of this interface is FFS.
-Whether an implicit Registration in the IMS AS is assumed or Request /response is assumed is yet to be decided.

 4. After receiving the DC control request, the DCSF determines the policy about how to process the bootstrap data channel establishment requirement based on the related parameters in the DC control request and/or operator strategy.

-5. DCSF invokes IMS AS service to send data channel control request to IMS AS with the policy of bootstrap data channel establishment, and it includes the indications as follows:

-- Terminates the bootstrap data channel establishment which takes the originating network DCMF as target;

-- Forwards or initiates the bootstrap data channel establishment which takes the terminating network DCMF or UE as target.

-The DCSF also includes the media point information, i.e. IP addresses/ports of DCSF for routing of further application requests and applications between DCSF and DCMF for originating side and terminating side via interface MDC1.
+5. Since the SessionEstablishmentRequestEvent indicates that served user offered local bootstrap media, DCSF, based on its policies prepares originating side MDC1 media information, as well as the terminating side MDC1 remote bootstrap media (targeting remote UE) for the DCMF.

+6. DCSF invokes the Nimsas_MediaControl_MediaInstruction (SessionID, MediaInstructionSet) operation based on its policies instructing the IMS AS to connectDCMF both for originating and terminating side.

-6. The IMS AS selects a DCMF based on local configuration or discovers and selects a DCMF instance or enhanced MRF supporting DC media function via NRF.
+7. The IMS AS selects a DCMF based on local configuration or discovers and selects a DCMF instance or enhanced MRF supporting DC media function via NRF.

-7. IMS AS invokes DCMF service to instruct DCMF on Data Channel establishment and data channel media resource reservation based on the DC media information received from DCSF.
-For IMS AS to stand alone DCMF, DC2 is used to reserve data channel media resources.
+8. IMS AS invokes DCMF service to instruct DCMF to allocate a Mb resource to terminate the media descriptor specified by the DCSF for the originating side. .
+For IMS AS to stand alone DCMF, DC2 is used to reserve data channel media resources reserved based on DCSF media information created in step 5.
 If enhanced MRF is used, IMS AS uses Mr'/Cr to enhanced MRF to reserve data channel media resources.

+9. IMS AS invokes DCMF service to instruct DCMF to allocate a Mb resource to terminate the media specified by the DCSF for the terminating side.
+For IMS AS to stand alone DCMF, DC2 is used to reserve data channel media resources based on DCSF received in step 5.
+If enhanced MRF is used, IMS AS uses Mr'/Cr to enhanced MRF to reserve data channel media resources.

+NOTE: The DCMF media resource allocation could be done with one or multiple service invocation.

-The media resource for interface MDC1 to DCSF is also reserved based on DCSF media point information received in step 4.8.
-IMS AS notifies the data channel control result to DCSF.
-The response may include the success of DC resource reservation and the information of media resource on DCMF or enhanced MRF.
+10. IMS AS responds to the MediaInstruction request received in step 6.
+The response may include the atomic success of operation received by the IMS AS and includes also media resource information.

-9. The DCSF stores the media resource information and establishes MDC1 connections with DCMF or enhanced MRF for bootstrap DC traffic to originating UE#1.IMS AS sends the INVITE which includes the updated SDP offer adding media information of DCMF or enhanced MRF to originating S-CSCF and then to remote network side and UE#2.
-The SDP offer for bootstrap data channel to UE#2 may also be included.
+11. The DCSF stores the media resource information and responds to the Notify Request received in step 3.

+12-14.
+IMS AS sends the INVITE which includes the updated SDP offer adding media information of DCMF or enhanced MRF to originating S-CSCF and then to remote network side and UE#2.
+The SDP offer for bootstrap data channel to UE#2 will in this case be included.

+Figure 6.20.2.3-2: UE Initiated Bootstrap Data Channel Establishment 2(2)